 Get your cute kitsch.
 Purple, green, and gold tchotchkes are required during Mardi Gras.
 Masks and t-shirts can be had inexpensively from local shops and grocery stores (yes, grocery stores!).
 If you’re in need of a sparkly accessory, check out handcrafted jewelry from Lizano’s Glass Haus, Miette, and Fleurty Girl.

 Spot a Mardi Gras Indian.
 The New Orleans tradition of masking Indian culminates on Mardi Gras Indian Super Sunday in March, but often you can find tribes showing off their creations a bit early on Mardi Gras Day.
-Learn about the tradition of creating a costume at the New Orleans Mardi Gras Indians Sip & Sew.
+Learn about the tradition of creating a suit by taking a hands-on sewing class at the New Orleans Mardi Gras Indians Sip & Sew.

 Parades and Parties

-See the tiny floats at tit Rəx.
-For those who grew up in New Orleans, tit Rəx is a nod to the childhood tradition of transforming a shoe box (at home or in school) into a float decorated with toys aplenty and old Mardi Gras beads.
+See the tiny floats at ‘tit Rəx.
+For those who grew up in New Orleans, ‘tit Rəx is a nod to the childhood tradition of transforming a shoe box (at home or in school) into a float decorated with toys aplenty and old Mardi Gras beads.
 This parade, however, moves beyond amateur artistry for a mini Mardi Gras featuring meticulously decorated floats often with satirical themes.
-Feb.
-17, rolls at 4:30 p.m.
+February 9, rolls at 4:30 p.m.

 Watch the Royal Sonesta’s “Greasing of The Poles.”
-About 49 years ago, the Royal Sonesta Hotel, which enjoys a coveted Mardi Gras people-watching spot on Bourbon Street, began coating its balcony columns with petroleum jelly to keep revelers from shimmying their way up.
+Now in its 50th year, the Royal Sonesta Hotel, which enjoys a coveted Mardi Gras people-watching spot on Bourbon Street, began coating its balcony columns with petroleum jelly to keep revelers from shimmying their way up.
 Never a city to waste a perfectly good opportunity to squeeze every ounce of party potential out of any situation, “Greasing of the Poles” was born.
-See the tradition come to life with this annual event.
-March 1, 10 a.m.
+See the tradition come to life with this annual event to kick off Mardi Gras weekend.
+February 21, 10 a.m.

 See the Flambeaux.
 One of the most striking sites at Mardi Gras is the flambeaux who lead the way during night parades.
 Carrying heavy, blazing torches, flambeaux were established by the Mistick Krewe of Comus, founded in 1856.
 Historically, flambeaux were enslaved African-Americans and free men of color.
 Crowd members would toss coins to these men for their efforts.
 Today, the tradition still continues.
 Hand a flambeaux some change and marvel at the intersection of history and performance art.